collective/collective.elections/README.rst

 KOA protocol fulfills the following requirements:

- - Only authorized voter are able to vote
+ - Only authorized voters are able to vote
- - No voter can vote more than once
+ - No voter's vote can be counted more than once
  - Votes are securely stored
  - Votes can not be modified/removed without detection
- - It is possible to verify that the votes were counted in the final election
+ - It is possible to verify that all the votes were counted
  - Votes are not lost
  - It allows a greater level of confidence among voters
  - It is easy to use

 matem.elections uses `GnuPG <http://www.gnupg.org/>`_ for all cryptographic functions.
-GnuPG is a complete and free implementation of the OpenPGP standard as defined by RFC4880.
+GnuPG is a complete and free implementation of the OpenPGP standard as defined by `RFC4880 <http://tools.ietf.org/html/rfc4880>`_.
 GnuPG allows to encrypt and sign data, features a versatile key management system as well as access modules for all kinds of public key directories.

 Overview of the original system
 ===============================